 The British Library is one of the world’s foremost research libraries with a fantastic range of resources.
 It is one of the UK’s six legal deposit libraries, which means that it should receive a copy of every UK publication.
 The British Library’s London site is at King’s Cross St. Pancras, but in order to use the reading rooms everyone must register for a reader pass.
 If you arrive without having done this, you will not be admitted.
-Due to the current pandemic there are additional arrangements in place to ensure that everyone stays safe; currently you will need to book in advance if you want to visit, even if you only wish to use the space and don't intend on viewing any materials.
 Further information on how to access the British Library in the current circumstances can be found on their webpages; do have a read so that you know what to expect.

 Bear in mind that because the British Library collections are so vast you cannot simply browse the shelves like you would in most other libraries.
 Collection items are stored in huge basements or at the British Library’s other site in Yorkshire, so you must be prepared to factor in the appropriate delivery time which will be indicated when you place your order.